Jenkintown woman plans to use insanity defense in slaying and dismemberment of parents

 The bodies of Reid Beck, 73, and Miriam Beck, 72, were found in January 2023 after their son told Abington police he had gone to his parents' home to check on them.
 He said he saw a body on a floor, covered with a bloody sheet, and a chainsaw nearby.
 Prosecutors later said both victims had a single gunshot wound to the head.

 The man told police that he spoke to his sister, who also lived there, and that when he asked whether something bad had happened to their parents, she responded, "Yes."
-Verity Beck, a former teacher at a special education school in Lower Merion Township, allegedly told her brother that things at home had "been bad."
+Verity Beck, a former teacher at a special education school, allegedly told her brother that things at home had "been bad."

 Prosecutors have alleged that Beck was facing financial difficulties and that her parents had accused her of having stolen from them.
 Defense attorney James Lyons told The Philadelphia Inquirer earlier that he would seek to have prosecutors barred from using as evidence text exchanges between the victims and the defendant concerning finances.